winstonwzhang/osu_seq2seq/README.md

 Thus this problem could be compared to the automatic music transcription problem in literature.

-However, besides the goal of classifying note class and note duration, beatmap generation also requires prediction of 2D positioning of notes.
-Adding further complexity,

-- The same exact audio can be mapped to wildly different types of notes and patterns depending on intended difficulty for the player and the map creator's creativity, which makes beatmap prediction more similar to music/art generation than automatic transcription

-- Ideal beatmaps contain certain note placement motifs and patterns such as "streams" and regularly spaced "jumps" that improve map enjoyment for players, and an automatic beatmap generator should aim to be able to generate these patterns

 _________________

 Previously, github user kotritrona has done previous work on beatmap